emaloney/MBDataEnvironment/README.md

 MBML functions allow native Objective-C code to be called from within Mockingbird expressions.
 Functions can take zero or more input parameters, and they may return an object instance as a result.

-When an expression containing a function call is evaluated, the implementing method of the function is executed, and the value returned by the method (if any) is yielded by the function.
+When an expression containing a function call is evaluated, the method that implements the function is executed, and the value returned by that method (if any) is yielded by the function.
 Values returned by function implementations can then be manipulated further within an expression.

-Function calls begin with a caret character ('`^`'), followed by the name of the function, and end in a list of zero or more pipe-separated parameters surrounded by parentheses.
+Function calls begin with a caret character (`^`), followed by the name of the function, and end in a list of zero or more pipe-separated parameters surrounded by parentheses.

 For example, to call a function that creates an array, you could write: